Key-Value Engine

 Overview

-The Key-Value Engine in ShibuDB provides fast, reliable storage for simple key-value pairs.
+The Key-Value Engine in ShibuDb provides fast, reliable storage for simple key-value pairs.
 It's built on top of a B-tree index for efficient lookups and includes Write-Ahead Logging (WAL) for data durability.

 Key Features